goBrainstorm/L-Systems/README.md

 # L-System Plant Visualizer

-This project visualizes plant-like structures generated using L-Systems (Lindenmayer systems).
+This project visualizes plant-like structures generated using L-Systems (Lindenmayer systems) with Pygame and Pygame GUI.

 ## Features

 *   Generates L-System strings based on an axiom, rules, and number of iterations.
-*   Visualizes the generated string using a simple turtle graphics implementation with Pygame.
+*   Visualizes the generated string using Pygame.
+*   Interactive GUI (`pygame_gui`) for adjusting settings:
+    *   Axiom, Rules, Iterations (Text Input)
+    *   Angle, Start Angle, Length, Line Thickness, Angle Variation, Length Variation (Sliders)
+    *   Real-time value display for sliders.
+    *   Settings window Apply/Close ('X') functionality.
+    *   Warning for high iteration counts.
 *   Supports basic L-System commands: F (draw forward), + (turn right), - (turn left), [ (push state), ] (pop state).
+*   **Randomization:** Adds slight random variations to angle and length during drawing for more organic looks.
+*   **Auto-Scaling:** Automatically calculates drawing bounds and scales/centers the L-system to fit the window.
+*   **Redraw Button:** Manually trigger a redraw with current settings (useful for seeing randomization effects).

 ## Requirements

 *   Python 3.x
 *   Pygame
+*   Pygame GUI

 ## Installation

 1. Clone the repository (or download the files).
-2. Install the required library:
+2. Create and activate a virtual environment (recommended):
     ```bash
+    python -m venv .venv
+    # On Windows (cmd/powershell)
+    .\.venv\Scripts\activate
+    # On Linux/macOS (bash/zsh)
+    source .venv/bin/activate
+    ```
+3. Install the required libraries:
+    ```bash
     pip install -r requirements.txt
     ```

 ## Usage

-1. Configure the L-System parameters (axiom, rules, angle, iterations) in `l_system_visualizer.py`.
-2. Run the script:
+1. Run the script (ensure your virtual environment is active):
     ```bash
+    # On Windows
+    .\.venv\Scripts\python.exe l_system_visualizer.py
+    # On Linux/macOS
     python l_system_visualizer.py
     ```

-A Pygame window will open displaying the generated L-System plant.
+2. A Pygame window will open displaying the initial L-System plant.
+3. Click the **"Settings"** button to open the configuration window.
+4. Adjust parameters using the text fields and sliders.
+5. Click **"Apply"** in the settings window to see changes.
+6. Click the main **"Redraw"** button to regenerate the plant with the *current* settings (useful after changing randomization or just to see a new random variation).

 ## Customization

-*   Modify the `axiom`, `rules`, `angle_deg`, and `iterations` variables in the `if __name__ == "__main__":` block to generate different structures.
+*   Modify the `DEFAULT_SETTINGS` dictionary in `l_system_visualizer.py` for different initial plant configurations.
+*   Experiment with different L-System `axiom` and `rules` strings in the Settings UI.
-*   Adjust screen dimensions, colors, line thickness, and draw length in the configuration section.
+*   Adjust the `SLIDER_FLOAT_PRECISION` and slider ranges in the `SettingsWindow` class.
+*   Change colors (`line_color`, `background_color`) in `DEFAULT_SETTINGS`.
+*   Modify `DRAWING_PADDING` to control the margin around the auto-scaled drawing.

-*   Extend the `LSystem` and `Turtle` classes or the `draw_lsystem` function to support more complex L-System commands or drawing features.
+*   Extend the `LSystem` and `Turtle`